For Rebekah and I, this dish is our most intensely romantic meal… it was the meal that began everything for us as a couple.

 For this little feast, we used our favorite shrimps… the colossal Argentinian Red Shrimp, but you can use any wild caught shrimp, which tastes much better than farmed.
 The real secret is to use reduced broth from boiled down shrimp shells, saved from the previous feast.
 We freeze that nectar of the gods for the next Italian pasta… and the feasts tumble forward.
 First we very gently saute the huge shrimps in high quality olive oil and tons of garlic, (really a scampi) and when they are plump and just close to being done, we remove them and set aside.
 Then we add that incredibly intense broth, along with Chardonnay and more high quality Italian olive oil and garlic, reduce and then add butter and fresh lemon till married, and when whisked together forms a beautiful creamy sauce.
 To that we add Italian parsley, capers, fresh tomatoes or Basque Paquillo peppers.
 Now we add back the shrimps and the pasta, mix together, add fresh basil, shaved Parmigiano Reggiano and serve with crusty bread.
 Sublime.

 2 pounds shrimp in their shells, headless, de-veined (We like Gulf Shrimp, Red Argentinian, or any wild caught.
-If you have the shells from previous meals, boil down with 5 cups of water till you have 2 cups, and use for this dish.)
+If you have the shells from previous meals, boil them down with 5 cups of water till you have 2 cups, and use that broth for this dish.)

 1 pound capellini (Angel Hair pasta)